drorberel/drorberel.github.io/consulting.md

 1. One-stop-shop for complete data analysis cycle.
 2. Simplified solution-oriented data analysis tools for complex nested messy datasets.
 3. Quick dive into data sets of various domains, cleaning the noise from the signal, and discovering hidden insights.
-4. Centralized multi-disciplinary expertise in solving complex data analysis problems, from first step of understanding the problem, designing the solution, arranging the data, providing the analytical solution, to delivering/communicating the results to various stakeholders across the organization, in terms that make sense to them!
+4. Centralized multi-disciplinary expertise in solving complex data analysis problems, from first step of understanding the problem, designing the solution, arranging the data, providing the analytical solution, to delivering/communicating the results to various stakeholders across the organization, in terms that make sense to **YOU!**

 ***